11/26/2024

 David O'Connor

 Yeah, great.
 Thanks for taking my question.
 Maybe two from my side, if I may.
-Just firstly, guys, on the autofunnel again, going from that 2.4 down to 2.2.
-Can you kind of break that out, how much was kind of canceled and then how much was added back in, just to give a sense of kind of the relative size of those cancellations?
-And also kind of on those cancellations, anything you can share geographically of where you saw most of those cancellations?
-Right.
+Just firstly, guys, on the autofunnel again, going from that 2.4 down to 2.2, can you kind of break that out, how much was kind of cancelled and then how much was added back in?
+Um, just to give a sense of kind of the, uh, the relative size of those cancellations, um, and also kind of on those cancellations, anything you can share geographically of where you saw most of those, uh, cancellations and I haven't followed.

 speaker